digital-ai/github-actions-deploy/README.md

-# Digital.ai Deploy GitHub Action
+# Digital.ai Deploy GitHub Actions

 This GitHub Action automates the creation, publishing, and deployment of packages on Digital.ai Deploy.
 It facilitates seamless integration between your GitHub repository and Digital.ai Deploy, streamlining your deployment management processes.